Purple-EyeZ/Auto_CLI_Termux/README.md

 Once all this is done, the script asks you what action you want to perform:
 - (1-7): Select the app you want to patch, everything is automated
 - Once patched, the destination path appears on the screen.
-Send the patched apk to your phone and install it.
+Open the patched apk in your file explorer and install it.

 ---
 ### 👨‍💻 Direct use of CLI